Skip to main content

 • Generate 10 new client leads via email

-• Sign on 3 new clients per month
+• Sign on three new clients per month

-• Create content management calendar for key client
+• Build a content calendar for a key client

 • Research and create an SEO blog strategy